Rubix982/NeoDomain/README.md

-# Computer Networking - Assignment# 2
+# NeoDomain

-This repository is the implemented solution for the 2nd CN assignment.
+A local DNS server implementation of the Iterative and the Recursive models using Python.

 ## Iterative Model